 Risks of Investing In Bitcoin

 If wild fluctuations like these make you nervous, you may want to avoid bitcoin.
 Otherwise, as long as you keep in mind that cryptocurrency could be a smart long-term investment, these fluctuations shouldn’t be too concerning, and the current low price could present a good buying opportunity.

-Another reason to reconsider investing in Bitcoin is its price.
+Another reason to reconsider investing in bitcoin is its price.
 With a single bitcoin costing over $20,000 prior to the FTX collapse and hovering around $16,000 since, most people can’t afford to buy whole bitcoins.
 For investors who want to avoid buying a fraction of a bitcoin, this is a negative.

 2. Ethereum (ETH)

 Ethereum is a network that allows developers to create their own cryptocurrency and deploy smart contracts utilizing the network.
 While ethereum is far behind bitcoin in value, it’s also far ahead of the other competitors.

 Even though it came out years after some other cryptocurrencies, it has far exceeded its place in the market because of its unique technology.
 It’s currently the most popular blockchain and the second-largest cryptocurrency behind bitcoin.

 Risks of Investing In Ethereum

 3. Binance Coin (BNB)

-After years of relatively level prices, at least by crypto standards, Binance Coin took off at the beginning of 2021, surging from about $38 on Jan.
+After years of relatively level prices, at least by cryptocurrency standards, binance coin took off at the beginning of 2021, surging from about $38 on Jan.
 1 of that year to an all-time high of $683 in May.